Can organizing your space impact your mental health?

 Furthermore, if you have a rug, get rid of it.
 Sell it, donate it, throw it away, just move it out of the house.
 Cleaning the floor is much easier when there is nothing on it.

 It is a bit of an odd strategy, but it works really well if you organize it properly.
-After some time, you will start enjoying the extra space, and you will start to notice the positive impact it has on both your physical and your mental health.
+After some time, you will start enjoying the extra space, and you will start to notice the positive impact it has on both your physical and mental health.

 Do everything with a positive attitude